-In my previous posts, I’ve alluded to many benefits of AlphaSense as a platform for equity research.
-In this post, I would like to showcase these benefits in action and present my process of using the platform, when researching a specific stock.
+AlphaSense has many benefits as a standout platform for equity research.
+In this post, I would like to showcase these benefits in action and present my process of using the platform when researching a specific stock.

 I focus on meaningful U.S. companies in the over-the-counter (OTC) space.
-Thus, I decided to select one of the stocks I’ve been following and one I believe is quite interesting from the research perspective.
+For this example, I decided to select Paradise, Inc. (PARF), one of the stocks I’ve been following and one I believe is quite interesting from a research perspective.

-Paradise, Inc. (PARF), is a company focused on producing candied fruit, mainly used in Christmas fruitcakes.
+Paradise, Inc. produces candied fruit, mainly used in Christmas fruitcakes.
 They also have a smaller subsidiary which produces molded plastics.
-I have begun to research this firm due to its peculiar niche, and the following note by management taken from the most recent 10K:
+I began to research this firm due to its peculiar niche, and the following comment noted by management in a 10K:

 “The Company knows of no other manufacturer in the Western Hemisphere whose sales of glace (candied) fruit is equal to those of Paradise, Inc. While there are no industry statistics published, from the generally reliable sources available, management believes that Company brands account for a large majority of all candied fruit sold in supermarkets and other grocery outlets in the USA.”

-I search for the company’s name, and I use the quotes around the name in order to generate more precise results.
+I then search for the company’s name.
+If you’re looking to really zoom in, use quotes around a company name or keywords to generate more precise results.

 I then proceed to scrutinize the latest quarterly and annual reports, where I can quickly learn what I need to know and develop a list of key questions I want answered.
-By using AlphaSense, I can perform this step more easily due to the Blackline feature.
+By using AlphaSense, I can perform this step easily with AlphaSense’s Blackline feature.
 This allows me to compare the 10K or 10Q with the previous reports for any meaningful changes.

 After I’ve set alerts and completed some initial fact gathering and questions, I’m ready to begin a series of searches.